transhumandesign/kag-heads-util/readme.md

 Pre-packaged versions for some operating systems may be provided in future if needed, just ask.

 Archer attacking preview is missing as it requires multiple layered sprites and wasn't considered very important in this context.

+Basic animations could be good to preview rather than just still frames.

+Dynamic zoom based on window size (resizable window) could be good for highdpi screens.

+Pull requests welcome.

 ## License